 Read the Gas Supply Act 2003.

-For further information, contact the Department of Energy and Water Supply on 13 43 87.
+For further information, contact the Department of Natural Resources, Mines and Energy on 13 43 87.

 Gas infrastructure work